-But if we will stop and pause, listen to the Lord, trust and obey, if we'll allow ourselves to be found, loved and graced by God, then as we follow Christ our direction in life will change, as our relationship with the Lord grows deeper & stronger.
+And if we will stop and pause, listen to the Lord, trust and obey, if we'll allow ourselves to be found, loved and graced by God, then as we follow Christ our direction in life will change, as our relationship with the Lord grows deeper & stronger.

-We will be transformed to serve, and strengthened to endure, as a taste of God's gracious love and empowering presence creates in us an even deeper hunger and longing for more...
+Faith then, is our response to God's prior mercy, grace & blessings, which will reorient everything about how we choose to live, as a taste of God's gracious love and empowering presence creates in us an even deeper hunger and longing for more.